-- Addition of new acorn light fixtures on existing poles within project limits where there is currently no fixture today. - Addition of new acorn light fixtures on the pedestrian side of the pole in the VCU area where there is currently no pedestrian fixture today. - Painting of existing steel poles between Laurel and Boulevard. - Replacement of existing wood poles with steel poles between Sheppard and Hamilton (for City-owned light poles only.
-Many poles are owned by Dominion or other utility providers). - Festoon Lights: City is interested in providing for overhead string lighting in selected areas but the project program does not include design details for this element.
+- Addition of new acorn light fixtures on existing metal poles within project limits, where there is currently no fixture today. - Painting of existing steel poles between Laurel Street and Sheppard Street - Festoon Lights: City is interested in providing for overhead string lighting in selected areas, but the project program does not include design details for this element.